Morteza-Khazaei/mwrtms/README.md

 ## Citing

-If you use SSRT in academic work, please cite the repository and the relevant model references (AIEM, PRISM1, Dubois95, SMART, SPM3D, I2EM) as appropriate.
+If you use mwRTMs in academic work, please cite the repository and the relevant model references (AIEM, PRISM1, Dubois95, SMART, SPM3D, I2EM, SSRT) as appropriate.